luster-io/luster-io.github.io/mobile-web-checklist.md

 if(navigator.userAgent.match(/Android/i))
   noContextMenu.addEventListener('contextmenu', function (e) { e.preventDefault() })
 ```

-###Always use momentum scrolling

-  Now that our scrolling is in a seperate container, it lost its momentum!
-To
-get it back, we have to add `-webkit-overflow-scrolling: touch;` to the
-container with `overflow: scroll` on it.
-This gives the element momentum
-scrolling, instead of ending the scroll the moment the user takes their finger
-off the page.

 ###Get rid of ugly grey tap highlight.
 <a href="/images/tap_highlight.png"><img class="right-align" src="/images/tap_highlight_small.png" /></a>